dskgry/nicole/README.md

 #Basic API
 Nicoles' JavaScript engine has two basic helper functions that make the interaction with JSF easier.

-- this.elm(domElId) and this.$elm(domElId): this function returns the DOM-Element for the given element-id.
+- this.elm(domElId) and this.$elm(domElId): this function returns the DOM-Element (resp. the jQuery wrapped DOM-Element) for the given element-id.
 The function is more than a wrapper for document.getElementById (resp. $(domElementId) when jQuery is present) because it takes care of JSFs' generated ID-prefixes (clientId).
 This is especially useful when writing composite-components.
 Example:
 ```html
 <composite:interface>
     <composite:attribute name="value" type="java.util.Date"/>